top of page

 "You're not doing enough"

-Although I can now thank these (unwittingly) terrible sponsors for teaching me that unconditional and endless patience is one of my core values in my work… at the time I just felt like I was the worst case scenario.
-Like everyone could be fixed but me.
 It didn’t matter how many hours I put in, or how badly I wanted to be better.
 I was putting in everything I had, but barely scraping by.
-I was in a pit of despair - and this outcome and detrimental sponsorship could be very dangerous for many people with eating disorders or extreme depression.
+I was in a pit of despair about my "non-compliant" behaviour.
+This outcome could be very dangerous for many people with eating disorders or extreme depression — it certainly led me to a very dark place.

 Teaching fallible concepts as truth